tiprankstipranks

 Our operations are subject to general risks of litigation.

-We are involved on an ongoing basis in litigation relating to alleged antitrust violations or arising in the ordinary course of business or otherwise.
-Trends in litigation may include class actions involving consumers, shareholders, employees or injured persons, and claims relating to commercial, labor, employment, antitrust, securities or environmental matters.
+We are involved, on an ongoing basis, in litigation relating to alleged antitrust violations or arising in the ordinary course of business or otherwise.
+Trends in litigation may include class actions involving consumers, shareholders, employees, or injured persons, and claims relating to commercial, labor, employment, antitrust, securities, or environmental matters.
 Litigation trends and the outcome of litigation cannot be predicted with certainty, and adverse litigation trends and outcomes could result in material damages, which could adversely affect our financial condition and results of operations.
-For example, between September 2, 2016 and October 13, 2016, a series of purported class action lawsuits were brought against PPC and other defendants by and on behalf of direct and indirect purchasers of broiler chickens alleging violations of antitrust and unfair competition laws.
+For example, between September 2, 2016 and October 13, 2016, a series of purported class action lawsuits were brought against the Company and other defendants by and on behalf of direct and indirect purchasers of broiler chickens alleging violations of antitrust and unfair competition laws.
 The complaints seek, among other relief, treble damages for an alleged conspiracy among defendants to reduce output and increase prices of broiler chickens from the period of January 2008 to 2019.
 For additional information on this and other litigation matters, see Part II, Item 8, Notes to Consolidated Financial Statements, "Note 21.
 Commitments and Contingencies" in this annual report.
-The consequences of the litigation matters PPC faces are inherently uncertain, and adverse actions, judgments or settlements in some or all of these matters has resulted and may in the future result in materially adverse monetary damages, fines, penalties, or injunctive relief against PPC.
-Any claims or litigation, even if fully indemnified or insured, could damage PPC's reputation and make it more difficult to compete effectively or to obtain adequate insurance in the future.
+The outcome of the litigation matters involving the Company remains uncertain.
+Adverse actions, judgments, or settlements have previously and could result in materially adverse monetary damages, fines, penalties, or injunctive relief against the Company.
+Any claims or litigation, even if fully indemnified or insured, could damage the Company's reputation and make it more difficult to compete effectively or to obtain adequate insurance in the future.

 Tech & Innovation